Mont St-Michel 2026: The TL;DR

 Navigating the island is its own adventure:

-🔹 Bring your camera — the architecture, textures and shifting light change by the minute.
+- Camera Gear: The architecture, textures, and shifting light change by the minute.

-🔹 Take the walking bridge for sweeping views of the tidal flats and abbey rising ahead.
+- The Walking Bridge: Take the walking bridge for sweeping views of the tidal flats and the abbey rising ahead.

-We chose to stay in Pontorson, a peaceful Normandy village, a short bus ride from the island.
-The architecture, quiet cafés and friendly locals made it the perfect base.
+We chose to stay in Pontorson, a peaceful Normandy village just a short bus ride from the island.
+The architecture, quiet cafés, and friendly locals made it the perfect base.

 Why I Love Mont St-Michel